Machine Learning for Stuttering Identification: Review, Challenges and Future Directions

-\paragraph{Support Vector Machines} SVMs gained substantial attention, have been widely used in the area of speech domain.
-SVM is a linear classifier that separates the data samples into its corresponding classes by creating a line or hyperplane. \citet{mahesha2013classification} used multiclass SVM to classify three stuttering disfluencies including prolongations, word repetitions and syllable repetitions.
-In this study, the different acoustic features including 12 LPC, LPCC and MFCCs are used.
-75\% average accuracy is obtained for LPC based SVM, whereas LPCC based SVM is 92\% and for MFCCs based SVM is 88\% \cite{mahesha2013classification}. \citet{ravikumar2009approach} used SVM to classify one disfluency type which is syllable repetitions.
+\paragraph{Support Vector Machines} SVMs gained substantial attention, and have been widely used in the area of speech domain.
+SVM is a linear classifier that separates the data samples into their corresponding classes by creating a line or hyperplane.
+Mahesha and Vinod~\cite{mahesha2013classification} used multiclass SVM to classify three stuttering disfluencies including prolongations, word repetitions, and syllable repetitions.
+In this study, the different acoustic features including 12 LPC, LPCC, and MFCCs are used.
+75\% average accuracy is obtained for LPC based SVM, whereas LPCC based SVM is 92\% and for MFCCs based SVM is 88\% \cite{mahesha2013classification}.
+Ravikumar \emph{et al}~\cite{ravikumar2009approach} used SVM to classify one disfluency type which is syllable repetitions.
 The features used are MFCCs and DTW for score matching.
-An average accuracy of 94.35\% is obtained on syllable repetitions. \citet{palfy2011recognition} used SVM with two different kernel functions including linear and radial basis function (RBF).
+Average accuracy of 94.35\% is obtained on syllable repetitions.
+Pálfy and Pospíchal~\cite{palfy2011recognition} used SVM with two different kernel functions including linear and radial basis function (RBF).
 In this case study, they used 16 audio samples from UCLASS \cite{howell2009university} with eight males and eight females.
-22 MFCC acoustic features with hamming window (25ms) with an overlap of 10~ms are used in this case study \cite{palfy2011recognition}.
+22 MFCC acoustic features with hamming window (25~ms) with an overlap of 10~ms are used in this case study \cite{palfy2011recognition}.
 96.4\% is the best recognition rate that has been reported with SVM when RBF is used as a kernel function \cite{palfy2011recognition}.
-With linear kernel based SVM, recognition rate is 98\% \cite{palfy2011recognition}. \citet{esmaili2017automatic} used PLP features with a hamming window of 30~ms and an overlap of 20~ms to detect the prolongation type of stuttering based on correlation similarity measure between successive frames.
-99\% and 97.1\% is the best accuracy that has been reported on UCLASS and persian datasets respectively \cite{esmaili2017automatic}.
-In the same study they also evaluated the WPT+entorpy feature based SVM on UCLASS and persian stuttering datasets with 99\% and 93.5\% accuracies respectively \cite{esmaili2017automatic}.
+With linear kernel-based SVM, recognition rate is 98\% \cite{palfy2011recognition}.
+Esmaili \emph{et al}~\cite{esmaili2017automatic} used PLP features with a hamming window of 30~ms and an overlap of 20~ms to detect the prolongation type of stuttering based on a correlation similarity measure between successive frames.
+99\% and 97.1\% is the best accuracy that has been reported on UCLASS and Persian datasets respectively \cite{esmaili2017automatic}.
+In the same study they also evaluated the WPT+entorpy feature-based SVM on UCLASS and Persian stuttering datasets with 99\% and 93.5\% accuracies respectively \cite{esmaili2017automatic}.